UK Family and Spouse Visa Solicitors banner

 • Parents Visas

-To find out more, please call our London office on 0203 959 9123, to speak to one of our top immigration solicitors.
+The requirements for a UK family visa will depend on the relevant category of family migration.
+To find out more, please call our London office on 0203 959 9123, to speak to one of our top UK family visa solicitors.

 UK unmarried partner visas explained

-What are the eligibility requirements for an unmarried partner visa?
+What are the eligibility requirements for a UK unmarried partner visa?

-To qualify for an unmarried partner visa, you must meet the following criteria:
+To qualify for a UK unmarried partner visa, you must meet the following criteria:

 • You and your sponsoring partner must both be 18 years of age or over.